-The 5G system shall allow the operator to assign a device to a network slice based on subscription, device type, and services provided by the network slice.
+The 5G system shall allow the operator to assign a UE to a network slice based on subscription, UE type, and services provided by the network slice.

-The 5G system shall allow the operator to configure the information which associates a device or a service to a network slice.
+The 5G system shall allow the operator to configure the information which associates a UE or a service to a network slice.

-The 5G system shall allow the operator to assign a device to a network slice, to move a device from one network slice to another, and to remove a device from a network slice.
+The 5G system shall allow the operator to assign a UE to a network slice, to move a UE from one network slice to another, and to remove a UE from a network slice.

-The 5G system shall support a mechanism for the VPLMN to assign a device to a network slice with the needed services and authorised by the HPLMN, or to a default network slice.
+The 5G system shall support a mechanism for the VPLMN to assign a UE to a network slice with the needed services and authorised by the HPLMN, or to a default network slice.

-The 5G system shall enable a device to be simultaneously assigned to and access services from more than one network slice of one operator.
+The 5G system shall enable a UE to be simultaneously assigned to and access services from more than one network slice of one operator.

 Traffic and services in one network slice shall have no impact on traffic and services in other network slices in the same network.